Tea Party movement evaporates in Will County

 Balich said when the national media started highlighting some Tea Party member’s stands on abortion and gay rights, that caused other people to think, “Oh, these people are kooks,” Balich said.
 “But we’re not kooks.”

 The Tea Party plan all along was to move on from rallies and to get involved with government, Kraulidis said.

-Balich, currently the Homer Township clerk, won a seat on the Will County board in the Nov.
+Balich, the Homer Township clerk, won a seat on the Will County Board in the Nov.
 6 election.
 He said he will resign as clerk once he is sworn in as a board member because of his opposition to double dipping.

 Kraulidis lost his county board race, but he was elected vice chairman of the Plainfield Township Republican Party.
 Other Tea Party members became precinct committeemen.